InjectiveLabs/docs/source/includes/_overview.md

 # Overview

-Injective is a DeFi focused layer-1 blockchain built for the next generation of decentralized derivatives exchange.
+Injective is a DeFi focused layer-1 blockchain built for the next generation of decentralized derivatives exchanges.
 The Injective Chain is a Tendermint-based IBC-compatible blockchain which supports a decentralized orderbook-based DEX protocol and a trustless ERC-20 token bridge to the Ethereum blockchain.

-It is the first decentralized exchange focused layer-1 blockchain for decentralized perpetual swaps, futures, and spot trading that unlocks the full potential of decentralized derivatives and borderless DeFi.
+It is the first decentralized exchange focused layer-1 blockchain for perpetual swaps, futures, and spot trading that unlocks the full potential of decentralized derivatives and borderless DeFi.
 Every component of the protocol has been built to be fully trustless, censorship-resistant, publicly verifiable, and front-running resistant.

-By providing the unrestricted and unprecedented ability to express diverse views in the decentralized financial markets, we are striving to empower individuals with the ability to more efficiently allocate capital in our society.
+By providing the unrestricted and unprecedented ability to express diverse views in decentralized financial markets, we strive to empower individuals with the ability to more efficiently allocate capital in our society.

 ## Architecture Overview

 Injective enables traders to create and trade on arbitrary spot and derivative markets.
-The entire process includes on-chain limit orderbook management, on-chain trade execution, on-chain order matching, on-chain transaction settlement, and on-chain trading incentive distribution through the logic codified by the Injective Chain's [exchange module](https://chain.injective.network/modules/exchange/).
+The entire process includes on-chain limit orderbook management, on-chain trade execution, on-chain order matching, on-chain transaction settlement, and on-chain trading incentive distribution through the logic codified by the Injective Chain's [exchange module](https://docs.injective.network/develop/modules/Injective/exchange/).

 Architecturally there are two main services that traders should concern themselves with: